YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

    6 : sequence number of last transaction written to journal pool 6 : sequence number of last transaction sent by source server

-   GTM>
+   YDB>

-Now boot the Cape Town machine and performa fetchresync:
+Now boot the Cape Town machine and perform a fetchresync:

 .. parsed-literal::
    gtmuser@capetown:~/myApp$ source gtmenv